What is Vendor Management?

 What is the difference between vendor management and procurement?

-Procurement focuses on the purchasing transaction—acquiring goods and services at the best price and terms.
-Vendor management encompasses the entire relationship lifecycle, including selection, onboarding, performance monitoring, optimization, renewal, and offboarding.
-Procurement is one component of vendor management.
+Procurement focuses on the purchasing transaction — acquiring goods and services at the best price and terms.
+Vendor management covers the full relationship lifecycle: selection, onboarding, performance monitoring, optimisation, renewal, and offboarding.
+Procurement is one component inside vendor management.

-There is no universal target, but most organizations have more vendors than necessary.
-Vendor consolidation reduces management overhead, increases purchasing leverage, and simplifies governance.
-However, excessive consolidation creates vendor dependency risk.
-The goal is strategic portfolio optimization, not minimization for its own sake.
+There is no universal target, but most organisations have more vendors than necessary.
+Consolidation reduces management overhead, increases purchasing leverage, and simplifies governance — but over-consolidation creates dependency risk.
+Aim for strategic optimisation, not minimisation for its own sake.

-Shadow IT—technology adopted without IT approval—requires discovery before governance.
-Implement automated discovery tools that find SaaS applications in use regardless of procurement channel.
-Then classify discovered applications (approve, investigate, or block) and establish governance policies to prevent future shadow procurement while enabling legitimate business needs.
+Shadow IT — technology adopted without IT approval — requires discovery before governance.
+Use multi-method discovery (browser + identity provider + deep connectors) to find SaaS in use regardless of procurement channel.
+Then classify (approve, investigate, retire, or block) and establish governance workflows to prevent future shadow procurement while enabling legitimate business need.

 How often should we review vendor contracts?

 Strategic vendors warrant quarterly business reviews and annual contract assessments.
 Standard vendors should be reviewed at least 90 days before renewal.
-All contracts should be captured in a central repository with automated renewal alerts.
-Continuous usage monitoring enables ongoing optimization rather than periodic reviews alone.
+All agreements should live in a central repository with automated alerts.
+Continuous usage monitoring enables ongoing optimisation rather than periodic reviews alone.

 What metrics should we track for vendor management?